 All children follow the national curriculum for English, which you will find below.
 Cross-curricular links are made where appropriate and we make clear links between reading and writing experiences to build children’s confidence in their own independent writing.

 English grammar, punctuation and spelling was introduced by the government in 2013 to assess children's skills in each of these different areas of English.
 As such, it forms a part of the national tests (SATS) taken at the end of Key Stage 2.
 Grammar, punctuation and spelling is incorporated into discrete phonics lessons for Key Stage 1 and English lessons for Key Stage 2.
 The revised National Curriculum has further raised expectations of pupils by increasing the difficulty and placing an emphasis on technical language.

 At Bowmandale each child has a daily mathematics lesson.
 Throughout the school, children are taught within their own classes which are of mixed ability.
 Many classes are supported by the help of a teaching assistant to enhance learning.

 We have adopted the mastery approach to maths which means that children approach their learning using practical resources to secure their understanding before progressing onto more abstract methods.
 Mental maths forms a strong part of children’s mathematical development and we place a strong emphasis on reasoning in maths.
 Opportunities to explain their understanding orally to others enables children to further consolidate their own understanding.

-Science is a hugely important element of the curriculum at Bowmandale and, as such, our science curriculum is planned by a science specialist to ensure progression through the school.
-A huge emphasis is placed on working scientifically, which enables children to develop their own scientific understanding through practical investigation.
+Science is a hugely important element of the curriculum at Bowmandale.
+A emphasis is placed on working scientifically, which enables children to develop their own scientific understanding through practical investigation.
 We use our environment and facilities to support scientific enquiry where appropriate.

 We aim to provide a high quality geography curriculum through a topic-based approach.
 As pupils progress through the school, we aim to provide practical and interactive activities to deepen and secure their knowledge and understanding.
 Children have opportunities to develop specific skills such as fieldwork and map work, as well as interpreting photos and data.